-'''

-(don't run this!)

 mv gly7a.fq ~/TranscriptomicsWorkshop/Alignment

-'''

 But again, this would be rather tedious to do...
 So what we will do is script it and combine the decompressing with moving the file into a single command with &&.
 This is really useful in a Linux type system to string two commands together.
-What it does is say "if the command to the left of the && works, then do the command to the right of the &&."
+What it does is say "if the command on the left of the && works, then do the command on the right of the &&.
 Finally, the . in the move (mv) command means "the folder you are in right now".